 Transformation requires seeking ways to do things better by leveraging new processes and the latest technologies.
 Internal audit leaders should encourage new ideas, new solutions, learning opportunities and information sharing both inside and outside the function.

 Transformation champions are critical.
 Roughly six out of 10 internal audit groups have already adopted this structural mechanism as an enabler of sustained commitment to transformational change.
 These champions should be just one element of a broader change management plan, which follows a proven methodology to bridge the gap between vision and delivery.

 Finally, CAEs need to take the lead in ensuring that internal audit transformation is one of the audit committee’s core agenda items.
 Given all of the strategic and other risks competing for their attention, audit committees are unlikely to proactively advocate the need for the internal audit group to develop next-generation capabilities.

 Fewer than one in three internal audit groups currently have a roadmap in place to guide their innovation and transformation journeys, although it is encouraging to note that a majority say they plan to formulate this vision within the next two years.
-To that end, we have created a section on our website that may prove helpful in the journey.
+To that end, we have created a research guide that may prove helpful in the journey.